siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 This perspective prepares the ground for a different approach.
 We start not from mathematical objects, but from predictable interactions and their cause-effect patterns.

+# Appendix A — Assumptions and Non-Assumptions

+This work is intentionally minimal.
+The following list states explicitly what is assumed and what is not.

+## A.1 Assumptions

+1. **Events occur.**
+   Reality admits changes that can affect subsequent states.

+2. **Change can be registered.**
+   Some changes leave marks that influence later transitions.

+3. **Cause–effect relations exist.**
+   Certain registered changes reliably precede others.

+4. **Effects act as subsequent causes.**
+   For a causal relation to be detectable, an effect must be capable of acting as a cause of further change.
+A causal chain that does not propagate is operationally invisible and physically irrelevant.

+5. **Causal relations can form chains and loops.**
+   Effects may propagate forward, recur, and close into self-sustaining structures.

+6. **Stable causal patterns can persist.**
+   Recurrent structures may endure long enough to be recognized and reused.

+No further primitives are assumed.

+## A.2 Non-Assumptions

+This work does **not** assume:

+- Space as a container.
+- Time as a flowing parameter.
+- Spacetime as a fundamental structure.
+- Geometry as primitive.
+- Dimension as intrinsic.
+- Matter, mass, particles, fields, forces, or charges as ontically separate, non-electromagnetic substances or dynamics.
+- Quantum postulates or probabilistic axioms.
+- Mathematical objects as ontologically prior.
+- Observers as fundamental entities.
+- Consciousness as a primitive.

+All such notions appear, if at all, only as **emergent descriptions** derived from stable cause–effect patterns.

+## A.3 Scope and Limits

+This part makes no claims about the ultimate nature of the causal substrate.
+It addresses only what can be inferred from observable effects and their regularities.

+Any representation constructed here remains valid only insofar as the observed patterns persist.
+No guarantee of uniqueness, completeness, or permanence is asserted.

+## A.4 Role in the Full Work

+Part I establishes the ontological ground required for the later development of a Maxwell-only universe.

+Subsequent parts introduce specific dynamics.
+Nothing in this part depends on those dynamics, and nothing in later parts modifies the assumptions listed above.